 Samuel Levine, tenor

-Highlights of the current season include the inaugural festivals of two noted American opera companies: Opera Philadelphia’s Festival O17, as Testo and Noah in the Monteverdi/Beecher double bill War Stories, and Opera Omaha’s ONE Festival, as Lurcanio in Ariodante.
+Highlights of 2017-18 include his debut with Opera Philadelphia in their inaugural festival, O17, as Testo and Noah in the Monteverdi/Beecher double bill War Stories.
 Mr Levine sings Handel’s Messiah in his debut with The Houston Symphony under the baton of Paul Agnew, and makes his European debut as Bertoldo in a new production of Enrico at Oper Frankfurt.
+Further performances in Frankfurt include Janáček’s From the House of the Dead and children’s performances based on Wagner’s Ring Cycle.
 Progressive projects include a reprise of the roles of Joe and Marcus (of which he was the originator) in Three Way at the Brooklyn Academy of Music; the title role of Frankenstein with West Edge Opera; and the title role in the world premiere of Mara: A Chamber Opera at the Rubin Museum, with texts by the international Buddhist teacher, author, and scholar Stephen Batchelor.

 Mr. Levine is a 2017 graduate of the Juilliard School, where he received of the Artist Diploma in Opera Studies and the Novice Career Advancement Grant.
 Roles at Juilliard included Vana Kudrjas in Kat’a Kabanova, 1st Armed Guard in The Magic Flute, and Le Mari in Le Mamelles de Tirésias.
 He also appeared with Steven Blier and the New York Festival of Song, both at Juilliard and under the auspices of the 5 Boroughs Music Festival.
 Outside engagements during this period included a return to Boston Lyric Opera for Carmen; Mascagni’s Iris at Bard SummerScape; the world premiere of Three Way at Nashville Opera; a workshop of Ariodante at National Sawdust with frequent collaborators RB Schlather and Geoffrey McDonald; and Testo in Monteverdi’s Il Combattimento with Cantata Profana.